-The Master of Pharmacy course aims to prepare students to successfully enter and complete foundation training and to practice as pharmacists thereafter by providing them with the skills, knowledge, competencies and other attributes expected of this profession.
-In addition, and more generally, the Master of Pharmacy course aims:
+The Master of Pharmacy course aims to prepare students to successfully enter and complete foundation training and to practise as pharmacists thereafter, including as prescribers, by providing them with the skills, knowledge, competencies and other attributes expected of this profession.
+In addition, and more generally, the course aims:

-- To produce graduates who have an understanding of the practice of pharmacy and the science that underpins it; - To develop students' attributes, including awareness of professional responsibility and integrity, and key transferable skills such as communication, critical reflective decisions, problem solving, team working, and employability and flexibility in the context of changing labour markets; - To integrate knowledge with clinical decision making; - To prepare students for their future careers in pharmacy so that they can play their full role in the care of patients; - To engage students in continuous professional development and promote an awareness of the need to update their knowledge and expertise through life-long learning; - To maintain strong links between the research and professional skills of staff and their teaching, providing opportunities for students to study in the areas of the research expertise of the staff; - To enable students to meet the educational requirements for entry to the foundation training course within a General Pharmaceutical Council (GPhC) approved premises; - To allow students to gain experience and skills relevant to employment within pharmacy related disciplines from simulated practice and placement based events within the degree programme; - To enable students to understand the role of other health professionals and function as an effective inter-professional team member.
+- To produce graduates who have an understanding of the practice of pharmacy, including prescribing, and the science that underpins it; - · To develop students' attributes, including awareness of professional responsibility and integrity, and key transferable skills such as effective communication, critical reflective decisions, problem solving, team working, and employability and flexibility in the context of changing labour markets; - · To integrate knowledge, scientific and therapeutic, with clinical decision making including in prescribing; - To prepare students for their future careers in pharmacy so that they can play their full role as pharmacists in the care of patients; - To engage students in continuous professional development and promote an awareness of the need to update their knowledge and expertise through life-long learning; - To maintain strong links between the research and professional skills of staff and their teaching, providing opportunities for student learning to be informed by research expertise of the staff; - To enable students to meet the educational requirements for entry to the foundation training year as specified in the General Pharmaceutical Council (GPhC) Initial Education and Training Standards (IETS), 2021; - To allow students to gain experience and skills relevant to employment within pharmacy related disciplines from simulated practice and placements within the degree programme; - · To enable students to understand the role of other health professionals and function as an effective inter-professional team member demonstrating leadership and partnership working.